A Guide to Hand Hygiene

 Even before we fully understood the role bacteria played in infections, the benefits of handwashing had become clear.
 In the 1840s, an Austrian doctor named Ignaz Semmelweis began using chlorine hand wash in his obstetrical clinic, reducing mortality rates to less than 1%.
 A decade later, the hygienic changes introduced by Florence Nightingale during the Crimean War (amongst which was regular handwashing) lowered death rates by two-thirds.

-However, despite the fact that we have come a long way in our hygiene since then, there is still vast room for improvement.
+However, despite the fact that we have come a long way in our hygiene since historic times and even since the beginning of the pandemic, there is still vast room for improvement.
 It is thought that diarrhoea, which can be contracted through drinking dirty water or eating food contaminated by dirty hands, kills 525,000 children under five around the world every year.
 Handwashing could therefore even be considered a moral imperative in the attempts to prevent the spread of life threatening diseases.

 When should we wash our hands?